MileHacker Logo

 Discover Tulsa's Geographic Setting

 Tulsa is located in northeastern Oklahoma, by the Arkansas River, near the Ozark Mountains foothills.
 This setting creates a blend of plains and rolling hills.
-As Oklahoma's second-largest urban center, it anchors the Tulsa Metropolitan Area.
+As Oklahoma's second-largest urban center, it anchors the Tulsa Urban Area.

 Tulsa's Enduring Story